yash-ghelani/intrusion-detector/README.md

-# The 'Home Alone' Intrusion Detection System!
+# The 'Home Alone' Intrusion Detection System

 The idea for this project was based around this scene from one of my favourite movies - Home Alone.